MauroEldritch/mauroeldritch/README.md

 ## About Me

 - 🏴‍☠️ Hacker and Speaker.
-- 🦾 DEF CON 5411 / Birmingham Cyber Arms Leader.
+- 🦾 DEF CON 5411 / BCA LTD Founder.
 - 🦮 My partner in crime is a Golden Retriever.
 - [Contact](https://bca.ltd/Mauro)